MarshWahl/Packet-Capture-with-tcpdump/README.md

 **-r**: Read capture data from the named file.
 **-v**: Display detailed packet data.

-This will output such as the following:
+This will return output such as the following:
 ![image](https://github.com/user-attachments/assets/e2afcc7c-9509-4299-87d9-55f1c6d0a246)

 As with the **Inspect the network traffic of a network interface with tcpdump** secion, you can see the IP packet information along with information about the data that the packet contains.